han-nguyen97/videogamesdb/README.md

 # Insights
 1. Regional Sales Analysis
-- North America is the largest market for the video games, following by Europe and Japan.
+- North America is the largest market for video games, following by Europe and Japan.

-2. Sales trends over yesr
+2. Sales trends over the year
+- Sales figures have shown a steady increase over the past from 1980 to 2008, with a notable peak in 2008.

-3. Top selling games by Genre
+3. Top-selling games by Genre
+- The bat chart reveals that Action is the most selling genre of game, followed by Sports and Shooter.
+This is true for three regions North America, Europe and other.
+In Japan, role-playing dominates sales within their respective genres, Action and Sports are in the 2nd and 3rd place.

+4. Market Share by Category and Publisher
+-  Regarding Major Publisher, Nitendo dominates the market
+-  For mid-tier Publisher,
+-  For Small Publisher,